 In 1969, crossing the ocean to Japan marked the beginning of my life of international tours.
-I treated each new land as my own and the people in each country as my brothers and sisters.

-Upon arriving in a new city, despite the demanding schedule, I would find time to buy postcards.
-At the end of the day, though it was often past midnight, I would write letters to my children, who were wishing I were at home.
+I had a demanding schedule, and as I arrived in each new city, I treated each new land as my own and the people in each country as my brothers and sisters.
+Nonetheless, I would find time to buy postcards, and at the end of the day, though it was often past midnight, I would write letters to my children, who were wishing I were at home.
+Here is one of them.

-Dear Hyo Jin-ah,
+Dear Hyo-jin,